qijinshe/nimo-markdown-cv/index.md

 * designed and implemented the basic packing method.
 * extended the basic method to the lookahead setting and multi-bin setting.
 * developed the user-study app and collected user test data.
-* participated in the validation and evaluation of the method as well as the writing of the paper.
+* participated in the validation and evaluation of the method.

 <!-- ## Experience